simplecrawler/simplecrawler/README.md

 Fired when a redirect header is encountered.
 The new URL is validated and returned as a complete canonical link to the new resource.
 * `fetch404` (queueItem, response)
+Fired when a 404 HTTP status code is returned for a request.
+* `fetch410` (queueItem, response)
-Fired when a 404 or 410 HTTP status code is returned for a request.
+Fired when a 410 HTTP status code is returned for a request.
 * `fetcherror` (queueItem, response)
 Fired when an alternate 400 or 500 series HTTP status code is returned for a request.